Supreme Court: Current COVID-19 Protocol

 Chief Justice Helen Winkelmann

-6. Hearings will continue to be recorded in the usual way.
+7. Hearings will be recorded in the usual way.

 Health and safety

 8. The Supreme Court courtroom will continue to be cleaned thoroughly on a daily basis.
-Benches and the rostrum from which counsel address the Court will be cleaned after each use.
 Hand sanitiser and antibacterial wipes will be available inside the courtroom.
+More details are available on the Ministry of Justice website.

-9. Any person present in the Supreme Court courtroom and court building must observe hygiene and social distancing requirements, and may elect to wear a mask and gloves.
+9. Anyone entering the Supreme Court building is encouraged to register their attendance on a list maintained by the Registrar or scan the QR code at the entrance to the building.
+Any person present in the Supreme Court courtroom and court building must observe any applicable hygiene and social distancing requirements and the wearing of masks is encouraged.
+Any person present may also elect to wear gloves.

 Filing of documents